pirocorp/pirocorp/README.md

 ### Stuff

-- [Simple Clean Architecture](https://github.com/pirocorp/Simple-Clean-Architecture/tree/simple-clean-architecture-no-cqrs-no-ddd) - with **NO** CQRS and DDD.
-Highlights the difrences between n-layer and Clean/Hexagon/Onion architectures.
+- [Simple Clean Architecture Examples](https://github.com/pirocorp/Simple-Clean-Architecture/tree/main) - Highlights the difrences between n-layer and Clean/Hexagon/Onion architectures.

 <!--
 **pirocorp/pirocorp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.